boatmeme/grails-translate/README.md

 ***
 ### detect(originText)

 Takes a text string and attempts to determine the origin language.
-Returns the language code detected by the Google Language API
+Returns the language code detected by the Microsoft Translator API

 If the user has set an API Key, method will send that, also